-- If the value of the Reference Asset appreciates from the Initial Reference Value over the life of the trust, the trust seeks to provide unitholders with a percentage return that equals any positive return in the Reference Asset, up to the Capped Return of 22.58%, resulting in an amount per unit not to exceed the Maximum Amount per Unit, subject to reductions by the amount of the trust fees and expenses. - If the value of the Reference Asset decreases from the Initial Reference Value over the life of the trust, the trust seeks to provide unitholders with a percentage loss that equals the negative return in the Reference Asset, with a Maximum Loss per Unit of \$0.50 (5%), decreased by the amount of the trust fees and expenses.
+- If the value of the Reference Asset appreciates from the Initial Reference Value over the life of the trust, the trust seeks to provide unitholders with a percentage return that equals any positive return in the Reference Asset, up to the Capped Return of 14.02%, resulting in an amount per unit not to exceed the Maximum Amount per Unit, subject to reductions by the amount of the trust fees and expenses. - If the value of the Reference Asset decreases from the Initial Reference Value over the life of the trust, the trust seeks to provide unitholders with no percentage loss and a value per unit equal to the Inception Value (a Maximum Loss per Unit of \$0.00 (0%)), decreased by the amount of the trust fees and expenses.

-Investors may lose as much as 5% of their investment.
-The intended Maximum Loss per Unit is \$0.50 (5%), decreased by the amount of the trust's fees and expenses, based on an Inception Value of \$10.00.
+Investors may lose as much an amount off their investment equal to the trust's fees and expenses.
+The intended Maximum Loss per Unit is \$0.00 (0%), decreased by the amount of the trust's fees and expenses, based on an Inception Value of \$10.00.

-The "Maturity Date" for the units will be March 31, 2025, as specified above under "Summary of Defined Terms," unless that day is not a business day, in which case the Maturity Date will be the next following business day.
+The "Maturity Date" for the units will be September 30, 2024, as specified above under "Summary of Defined Terms," unless that day is not a business day, in which case the Maturity Date will be the next following business day.
 If the trust postpones the Options Expiration Date, because such day is not a trading day or otherwise, then the Maturity Date will be automatically postponed to maintain the same number of business days between the latest postponed Options Expiration Date and the Maturity Date as existed prior to the postponement(s).
 In certain situations the trust may terminate prior to the Maturity Date.
-See the "Trust Administration -Dissolution of the Trust" section in this prospectus for further information.
+See the "Trust Administration-Dissolution of the Trust" section in this prospectus for further information.